Audrey Spillman – Neon Dream | Self Release

 The Bean Pickers Union – Greatest Picks | Self Release

 The Bean Pickers Union has been active now for a good fifteen years, a loose collective under the watchful eye of multi-instrumentalist, singer and songwriter Chuck Melchin.
 A fitting time then for an eighteen-track retrospective (fourteen songs from the back catalogue, together with an additional four bonus tracks), collected from recordings made at several locations during that time period, including Cambridge Massachusetts, Gaysville Vermont and Chester Connecticut.
 There are twenty-two musicians involved in the making of these tracks, and each have put their own stamp on proceedings over the years, yet the album has a continuity that makes it all fit together well.
 Opening with the bluesy “16 Pounds of Mary”, with its shimmering bottleneck guitar intro, the album pivots between various styles, from the gentle acoustic leanings of songs such as “Strange” and “Sometimes I Just Sits”, to such country rock-laden groovers as “Glory”, “I’m So Sorry” and among the bonus tracks, “Bulletproof Man”.
 The past is referenced in the bluesy porch song “Reaper”, which opens with the static crackles of an ageing shellac disc, bringing some authenticity to the song and a reminder of what is essentially ageless music.

-I’m So Sorry is included in this week’s Vaults radio show.
+I’m So Sorry is included on this week’s Northern Sky Vaults Radio Show.

 Justin Bernasconi – Sleeping Like a Maniac | Mountain King Music